OctopusDeploy/docs/docs/getting-started/best-practices/users-roles-and-teams.md

 **Octopus Deploy 2020.6** introduced the concept of expiring API keys.
 Our recommendation is to set up a periodic rotation of API keys following your companies policy on key expiration.

-If you company doesn't have a policy then our recommendation is:
+If your company doesn't already have a policy, then our recommendation is:
 - 90 days for service accounts.
 In other words, rotate the service account keys once a quarter.
 - 10-30 days for users.
-User account API keys should be used temporarily, when writing an API script or testing an integration.
+User account API keys should be used temporarily when writing an API script or testing an integration.

 ## User Roles